 Meaning and History

 Rumor has it that the ancient Freemasons united to support their fellow builders.
 They are not connected with any Templars: the members of the society adopted their attributes and rites from the knights.
-This is nothing more than an attempt to create a beautiful entourage that looks mysterious in the eyes of the common man.
+This is nothing more than an attempt to create a beautiful entourage that appears mysterious to the common man.

 Freemasonry is considered a philanthropic union: many rich and influential people are among its members engaged in charity.
 Wealthy people who had nothing to do with construction began to join English masons’ lodges as early as the late 16th century.
 They most likely influenced the fellowship’s further work.

-The basic principles of the esoteric society are the maintenance of fraternal friendship (in most Anglo-American lodges, only a man can be a Freemason), self-development, and helping those in need.
-The most famous association members are the writer Rudyard Kipling, composer and keyboard player Rick Wakeman, former pilot and astronaut Buzz Aldrin, husband of Britain’s Queen Prince Philip, and many business people, politicians, and founding fathers of the United States.
+The basic principles of the esoteric society are the maintenance of fraternal friendship (in most Anglo-American lodges, only men can be Freemasons), self-development, and helping those in need.
+The most famous association members are the writer Rudyard Kipling, the composer and keyboard player Rick Wakeman, the former pilot and astronaut Buzz Aldrin, the husband of Britain’s Queen, Prince Philip, and many business people, politicians, and founding fathers of the United States.

 Modern Freemasonry has adopted the system of secret symbols from medieval fraternities.
 There are probably many, but only a few know about them.
 Squares and Compasses are the only signs guaranteed to belong to society.
 They are associated with the craft of masons, for they represent the basic attributes of an architect.

 At the bottom is an image of a tool forming a right angle.
-Its ends point upwards and intersect with the “legs” of the compass above the Square.
+It ends at a point above the Square and intersects the “legs” of the compass.
 In English-speaking countries, the symbol is complemented by a capital letter “G.” It can represent one of three phenomena: Geometry, God, or the Great Architect of the Universe.

 Font and Colors